springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 sim.display(time = 1, **nx_kwargs) #plot at time 1.
 plt.show()
 ```
-This produces a snapshot at time 1:
+This produces a (stochastic) snapshot at time 1:

 ![](karate_club.png).